aditk3/Single-Page-Website/README.md

 # Single-Page Website
 A single-page website with specified functionality and formatting using only HTML, SCSS, and Javascript.
 It contains boilerplate information that can be replaced by meaningful content.
-This assignment will give you first-hand experience with HTML5 (e.g. header, canvas, video), CSS3/SASS (e.g. use of webfonts, animations, layout), and Javascript(ES5 or ES6).
+This website utilizes HTML5 (e.g. header, canvas, video), CSS3/SASS (e.g. use of webfonts, animations, layout), and Javascript(ES6).

 #### Features